 I realized in this “making it available to him hundreds of time” process that by not adding onions and garlic, to his portion, was key.
 Also, creating a slightly sweeter citrus vinaigrette… This concoction finally convinced him he really was a salad fan!!

 I make salads ALL the time, I eat them, and put them on his plate just as much.
-If I hadn’t tried hundreds of times before I would never have figured out what combinations of veggies and dressing would create a veggie-infused dish he would actually eat!!
+If I hadn’t tried multiple of times before I would never have figured out what combinations of veggies and dressing would create a veggie-infused dish he would actually eat!!

 Getting kids to eat their plant-based friends can be SO challenging.
 I mean when you put them up against tater tots, mac n’cheese, chicken nuggets, potato chips, or a grilled cheese, we all know who is going to win… and it’s not the fruits and veggies.

 Now fruits tend to be easier for kids to consume, I mean they are sweet and juicy, so many mom’s don’t have problems with these plant friends, but when it comes to veggies that’s a different story… but there are many moms whose kids don’t prefer fruits either.
 So this post is for every mom struggling to get their kids to eat more plants.
 It truly is my mission to make families healthier and I truly believe this is a key step!
-CONSUME MORE PLANTS!!
+CONSUME MORE COLORFUL PLANTS!!

 Let’s do this!!